A major reason for choosing a digital asset management tool, like Dash, is to escape the confines of a folder-only organisation system.

 I’m talking about tools like Drive or Dropbox that only allow you to organise your images and videos by sorting them into folders.

 Sure, they’re easy to use - people have been using folders for years.
-And they’re simple: your assets are either in a folder or they’re not!
+And they’re simple: your digital assets are either in a folder or they’re not!

 But the more folders and subfolders you create, the more confusing and chaotic your system becomes.
 In the end, these deep folder structures make it difficult to find assets and your teams end up asking you where the latest files are.
 Not ideal. 🤦♂️